abhishek1411/GNN_covid/README.md

-# Using Graph neural network to predict spread of COVID19 form partial tests
+# Using Graph neural network to predict spread of COVID-19 from partial tests